VanOvermeire/rusty-cdk/README.md

 ## TODO

 - add and update docs
+- borrow all the things? see borrowing-example branch for an example
 - help with avoiding missing IAM permissions? would at least need to check dependencies used by the code